Channel crossings: Busiest day of the year so far sees 401 migrants arrive in UK

 More than 400 migrants arrived in the UK on Monday on the busiest day of the year so far for Channel crossings.

-It comes after 327 migrants crossed the Channel on Sunday in eight boats, meaning 728 people were recorded arriving within 48 hours.
+It comes after a seven-year-old girl drowned on Sunday while trying to make the journey.
+Some 327 migrants crossed the Channel in eight boats that day, meaning 728 people were recorded arriving within 48 hours.

 The latest crossings take the provisional total number of UK arrivals so far this year to 2,983.

+This is slightly higher than the 2,953 logged this time last year and surpasses the running totals documented between January 1 and March 4 each year since current records began in 2018, government data indicates.

+The combined total for January and February was down 24% on the number who made the journey over the same period last year, but up 52% on arrivals recorded in the first two months of 2022, PA news agency analysis suggests.

-The figures suggest more than 40,000 migrants have arrived in the UK since Rishi Sunak became Prime Minister in October 2022, with over 72,000 arrivals recorded since the Rwanda deal was signed six months earlier.
+The figures suggest more than 40,000 migrants have arrived in the UK since Rishi Sunak became Prime Minister in October 2022, with more than 72,000 arrivals recorded since the Rwanda deal was signed six months earlier.

+It comes as Home Secretary James Cleverly – who set himself a target of meeting Mr Sunak’s key “stop the boats” pledge by the end of this year – hosted a meeting in Brussels where Britain and France agreed to lead a new customs partnership in a bid to disrupt the supply chain of boats being used to make Channel crossings.

+Shadow home secretary Yvette Cooper said: “This is the Prime Minister who promised the British people he would stop the boats, but has now seen more than 40,000 arrivals on his watch.